wavingtide/programming-knowledge-hub/web-framework/fastapi.md

 ## Dependencies
-*Dependencies injection* - way for your code to declare things that it requires to work and use
+*Dependencies injection* - a way for your code to declare things that it requires to work

 This can be useful for shared logic or resources, enforce security.

-We can do this in FastAPI using `Depends`.
+We can do this in FastAPI using `Depends()` and pass in the dependency/dependable callable (function/class).

 ``` python
 from fastapi import Depends, FastAPI